tundish/blue_monday_78/ray_19780116_retires/escape.rst

     So just let me say this.

-    If you can't get rid of the family skeleton, you may as well make it dance.
+    If you can't get rid of the family skeleton, you may as well make it dance, eh?

     Now, goodbye, and good luck.